 MindRazr Terms of Service

-The Company provides the Application for access to guided audio and video exercises for mental and physical well-being.
+The Company provides the Application as a digital platform offering access to a variety of general wellbeing resources, including audio, video, written materials, and feedback tools.
 Use of the Application is subject to these Terms of Service.

 The following terms are used regularly throughout these Terms of Service and have a particular meaning: